zowe/docs-site/docs/user-guide/cli-using-usingcli.md

 # Using Zowe CLI

-Learn about how to use Zowe&trade; CLI, including connecting to the mainframe, managing profiles, integrating with API Mediation Layer, and more.
+Learn about how to use Zowe CLI, including connecting to the mainframe, managing profiles, integrating with API Mediation Layer, and more.

 You can use the CLI interactively from a command window on any computer on which it is installed, or run it in a container or automation environment.